fontforge/fontforge/doc/sphinx/scripting/python/fontforge.rst

    Orients all contours so that external ones are clockwise and internal counter-clockwise.

+.. method:: glyph.doUndoLayer([layer, redo])

+   When ``redo`` is False this method is equivalent to the "Undo" UI menu item.
+   It restores the last preserved layer state discarding the current state.
+   When ``redo`` is True it is equivalent to "Redo".
+You may omit the ``layer`` parameter, in which case the currently active layer will be used.
+   Otherwise it must either be a layer name or an integer between 0 and ``glyph.layer_cnt-1``.

+   ``doUndoLayer`` is normally used in conjunction with :meth:`glyph.preserveLayerAsUndo()`

 .. method:: glyph.exclude(excluded_layer)

    Removes the excluded area from the current glyph.
 Takes an argument which is